shywn-mrk/blog-api/README.md

 Migrate the models to the database using:
 `python manage.py migrate`

+### Create a Super User
+Create a super user using:
+`python manage.py createsuperuser`

 ### Run The Server
 Run the server using:
 `python manage.py runserver`